trojan-gfw/trojan/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-- [ ] I certify that I acknowledge if I don't follow the format below or I don't check this box, my issue will be closed immediately without any notice.
+- [ ] I certify that I have read the contributing guidelines and I acknowledge if I don't follow the format below or I don't check this box, my issue will be closed immediately without any notice.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]